"Long-Haired Hare" is a 1949 Looney Tunes

 - Funny Background Event: A poster outside the theatre promotes Carlo Jones, Eduardo Selzer (Eddie Selzer), a couple others- all of which were fancy versions of names of Termite Terrace animators/producers/directors.

-- Helium Speech: Bugs gives Jones alum to get this effect.
+- Helium Speech: Bugs gives Jones alum to get this effect (it's in the "Figaro" rendition).

 - Hey, It's That Guy!: In-Universe.
 "Leopold!"